mraad/HBaseToolbox/README.md

 There exists a configuration property named _exportToHBase.shapeWriterType_ with the following values that enables me to switch storage formats:

-* bytes - write each column qualifier value as a byte array.
+* bytes - Write each column qualifier value as a byte array.
-* geojson - write each column qualifier value in [GeoJSON](http://www.geojson.org/geojson-spec.html) format.
+* geojson - Write a column qualifier value in [GeoJSON](http://www.geojson.org/geojson-spec.html) format.
-* avro - Write each column qualifier value in [Avro](http://avro.apache.org/docs/current/) format.
+* avro - Write a column qualifier value in [Avro](http://avro.apache.org/docs/current/) format.
+* noop - Do not write any values.

 ### Avro Format